openml/server-api/docs/contributing/contributing.md

 Where `-v` show the name of each test ran, `-x` ensures testing stops on first failure, `--lf` will first run the test(s) which failed last, and `-m "not web"` specifies which tests (not) to run.

+The directory structure of our tests follows the structure of the `src/` directory.
+For files, we follow the convention of _appending_ `_test`.
+Try to keep tests as small as possible, and only rely on database and/or web connections when absolutely necessary.

+!!!
+Failure ""

+    Instructions are incomplete.
+Please have patience while we are adding more documentation.

 ## YAML validation